 - paying close attention to the behaviour of other road users, including people inside parked cars and people walking their dogs ;

 - making sure that you can see – and be seen by others.
 This particularly applies at night, when you must have your front and tail lights on, and should wear bright (even better: reflecting) clothes;

-- staying vigilant at all times but especially as you approach intersections.
+- staying vigilant at all times.

-SUL (Sens Unique Limité) or BEV (Beperkt Eenrichtings Verkeer) are one-way streets open for cyclists in both directions.
+SUL (Sens Unique Limité) or BEV (Beperkt Eenrichtings Verkeer) are one-way streets open for people cycling in both directions.
 They are signposted with a board displaying a bicycle with two arrows going up and down under the blue square “one way” plate on one side, and an “excepté/uitgezonderd [cyclists]” board under the red “no entrance” sign on the other.

 They make life considerably easier for cyclists who can avoid unproductive detours.